tyconsulting/blog.tyang.github.io/_posts/2018-11-19-configuring-azure-resources-diagnostic-log-settings-using-azure-policy.md

 <blockquote><del><strong>Note:</strong> I could not test and build the DDoS Protection resource type into my template, which is listed in one of the links above.
 This is because the starting price for DDoS protection is around USD $2950 per month and it is charged per month.
 I can’t afford to create this resource in my lab subscriptions.
 If anyone is using it, and happy to run some tests for me, please let me know and I can add it to my template.</del></blockquote>

 Since policy and initiative definitions are subscription-level resources, this ARM template is a subscription-level template.
-Unlike resource group level templates, to deploy subscription-level templates, you must use the “<a href="https://docs.microsoft.com/en-us/powershell/module/azurerm.resources/new-azurermdeployment">New-azurermdeployment</a>” cmdlet instead. i.e.
+Unlike resource group level templates, to deploy subscription-level templates, you must use the "<a href="https://docs.microsoft.com/en-us/powershell/module/azurerm.resources/new-azurermdeployment">New-azurermdeployment</a>" cmdlet instead. i.e.

 New-azurermdeployment -name 'diag-policies' –templatefile ‘C:\Temp\policy.definition.azuredeploy.json' -location 'australiasoutheast' –verbose